-With over 70,000 new COVID-19 cases being reported every single day, India is, right now, being hit hardest by this global pandemic.
-Schools have been closed since March and there is no change in sight.
+With over 400,000 new COVID-19 cases being reported every single day, India is, right now, being hit hardest by this global pandemic.
+Schools have been closed again with no change in sight.
 The government has encouraged schools to 'go online' but this ignores the fact that many families can't afford the resources - technology devices nor WIFI - required for online learning.
 To make matters worse, not only are these vulnerable children missing out on an education today, it's likely that many of them will never return to school at all.

 This is the situation many of the children at Miriam School find themselves in right now.
 Many of these families also relied upon Miriam School's feeding program to provide vital nutrition for their children.
 Without an education they will struggle to break out of the cycle of poverty and without food they will struggle to make it through this crisis.

 Please help us keep children in India 'in' school!